PdxCodeGuild/20171003-FullStack-Day/3 - JavaScript/docs/Regular Expressions.md

 # Regular Expressions

 Regular expressions (regex) are patterns used to match character combinations in strings.
 In JavaScript, you can either call methods on a regular expression object or you can use regex in methods called on strings.
 You can read more about regular expressions [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions) and [here](https://www.sitepoint.com/expressions-javascript/).
+You may also find these useful: [regexlib.com](http://www.regexlib.com/) and [regex101.com](https://regex101.com/).

 There are two ways of defining regex patterns.
 One uses slashes, the other uses `RegExp` class.